 As to the inviolability of a home stipulated in Article 7 (cited above), it is not absolute.
 You should keep in mind that the Civil Code of Québec governs, in harmony with the Charter of Human Rights and Freedoms and the general principles of law, the persons, the relationships between persons, as well as property.
 In divided co-ownership, sharing collective real estate property (common portions) must strike a balance between the individual and collective interest.
 Therefore, inviolability has limits, provided that the co-owner concerned is not harmed in a lasting manner in the enjoyment of his property, to avoid management problems within a co-ownership.

-This being established, to gain access to a co-owner’s the unit of, the onus is on the syndicate.
+This being established, however, this right of access enjoyed by the syndicate does not allow the directors to have abusive access to the unit without the consent of the co-owner.
+To gain access to a co-owner’s the unit of, the onus is on the syndicate.
 It will need to demonstrate that access is crucial to carry out work necessary for the preservation of the immovable.
 This access is predicated upon no other reasonable alternative being available, or that entry into an apartment represents the optimal solution.

 Regardless of the nature of the work, the syndicate must always avoid, insofar as feasible, entering an apartment merely to facilitate workplace access.
 For example, if a balcony needs repairs, it should be done from the outside (if possible) - even if it needs to be accessed with a nacelle - rather than through an apartment.
 The syndicate should not invade an apartment, on the mere grounds that it is more convenient or less expensive.